Vassula Rydén: Writings

-Rydén's first "handwritten" edition of True Life in God was produced in 1990 by Catholic publisher Editions O.E.I.L. of Paris, with a foreword written by Fannan.
+Rydén's first "handwritten" edition of True Life in God were produced in 1990 by Catholic publisher Editions O.E.I.L. of Paris, with a foreword written by Fannan.
 In 1991, the organization called Trinitas was formed to typeset Rydén's writings and publish them in many languages.
 In September 1991, Mariologist Father Philip Pavich was given a copy of Rydén's original messages complete with deletions and modifications showing how Rydén and an editorial assistant had modified the messages for publication.
 Pavich circulated a critical comparison showing the changes made from the original notebooks to the handwritten edition of True Life in God.
 Associates of Rydén questioned her; she responded by saying that the deleted text was "taken out with God's guidance."
 She explained that she keeps two notebooks: a private one filled with original messages, and a public one containing material rewritten from the private notebook.
 Dermine wrote in 2008 that the deleted material includes failed prophecies, and disappointments in Rydén's life, such as the Virgin Mary telling Rydén in June 1988 that she would arrange a meeting between Rydén and Marian Movement of Priests founder Stefano Gobbi—a meeting that never happened.

 Rydén asked American Jesuit Father Mitchell Pacwa to review her messages, so he studied the first five volumes of handwritten messages.
 Pacwa sent his critique to Father Michael O'Carroll, one of Rydén's spiritual advisors, who said that Pacwa ought to refrain from publishing his findings, and implied divine retribution otherwise.
 Pacwa had determined that Rydén's own confused interpretation of the Trinity was echoed in the messages she received, showing that it was Rydén making the messages.
 Pacwa published his criticism in August 1993, arguing that Rydén and her messages both confused the roles of God the Father, God the Son (Jesus), and the Holy Spirit.
 Rydén had written in her own hand the explanatory note, "Jesus in this whole passage mentions the Father Himself as the Son and the Holy Spirit showing the action and the presence of the Holy Trinity," which Pacwa said demonstrated a "muddled, if not heretical" understanding of the Trinity.
 Pacwa listed many similar instances in the received messages of the Son and the Father being intermixed and confused in a manner not in keeping with Roman Catholic or Orthodox Catholic teaching.
 Years later, Dermine described the reaction of O'Carroll as typical of the Rydén organization's response to criticism—a demonization of any who oppose Rydén.

 Rydén's messages are believed by her followers to have been prophetic.
 The Holy See instructs Catholics that the messages should be considered Rydén's personal meditations, and not divine revelations.